sprintingkiwi/rubysounds/README.md

 ## How do I get set up? ##

-You need to install VLC (https://www.videolan.org/vlc/index.it.html)
+1. You need to install VLC (https://www.videolan.org/vlc/index.it.html)

+2. In your terminal (or command prompt): `gem install rubysounds`

+NOTES for Windows users:
-NOTE: If you are using Windows remember to add the VLC path to your Environment Variables
+* Remember to add the VLC path to your Environment Variables.
+* You may also want to: `gem install win32-sound`

 ## Example usage ##